+The water heater must be installed on an adequately supported area of roof.
 The installer must ensure the structural integrity of the building is not compromised by the solar water heater installation and the roof structure is suitable to carry the full weight of the solar storage tank, solar collectors and frame (if one is installed).
 If in any doubt of the construction or the condition of the roof, the roof should be suitably strengthened.
 Consult a structural engineer.

-The solar storage tanks, when full of water, weigh approximately 240 kg (180 litre) and 392 kg (300 litre).
-Each NPT200 solar collector and its fittings weigh approximately 42 kg when full of water.
+The solar storage tanks, when full of water, weigh approximately 250 kg (180 litre) and 410 kg (300 litre).
+Each NPT200 solar collector and its fittings weigh approximately 43 kg and a J solar collector and its fittings weigh up to approximately 50 kg each when full of closed circuit fluid.